Xenonar/auth-passportjs/README.md

 # auth-passportjs

-Tutorial for Node.js with passport authentication
+Tutorial for Nodejs with the passport authentication by using passport, bcrypt, and express for making sample login and register authentication for website with MongoDB Atlas.

+to start the server

+## `npm run dev` -> For live node

+or

+## `npm start` -> normal node